Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 Why eat whole grain foods?

-• There is a vast wealth of research and information available on the health benefits of whole grains.
+- There is a vast wealth of research and information available on the health benefits of whole grains.
 But everyone already knows they’re better for you right?
-We’d like to argue that they taste better to!
-There’s a whole world of rich flavor out there, and once you start, its hard to go back to bland white flour!
+More than that, though, there’s a whole world of variety out there.
+Opening the door to new, flavorful flours can be an exciting culinary adventure!

 What is dehulled barley?